 1. When the nutrient solution is first made.

-2. After the addition of top-up water or additives – especially if either are highly alkaline.
+2. After the addition of top-up water or additives – especially if either are highly alkaline (Fig 9.1).

-3. In recirculating systems, pH should be checked on a daily basis because the uptake of water and nutrients causes pH to change (Fig 2).
+3. In recirculating systems, pH should be checked on a daily basis because the uptake of water and nutrients causes pH to change.

 Step 1.
-Measure the pH: Use either a liquid pH indicator or an electronic pH meter.
+Measure the pH: Use an electronic pH meter.
 Before measuring the pH, ensure that the nutrient is well stirred and that the sampling container is clean.